demondragong/distributionofthings.com/content/blog/16-days-of-activism/index.md

 ![](./dayX_sexual_offences_per_100k_women.png)
 <br>

 **DAY 11.
-How overloaded are specialised rape services?** Access to specialised services is uneven.
-Some provinces have extremely high loads per Thuthuzela Care Centre (TCC), stretching the system and limiting the support survivors can receive.
+How overloaded are specialised rape services?** Thuthuzela Care Centres (TCCs) are one-stop facilities in public hospitals where rape survivors can receive medical care, counselling and legal support in one place.
+They are a core part of South Africa’s anti-rape strategy, designed to reduce secondary victimisation and build cases that are ready for prosecution.
+Fifty-four centres have been established since 2006, but access to them is uneven.
+Some provinces have extremely high loads per TCC, stretching the system and limiting the support survivors can receive.

 ![](./dayX_rape_per_TCC_by_province.png)
 <br>